mbforbes/website-3/posts/garage/image-placeholder-test-page.md

 4. **Faster eleventy-img or cache correctness** --- Either profiling and patching eleventy-img (optimistically: direct copying enough? maybe not w/ wanting small sizes of everything...) or re-assessing whether I'm OK with keeping the image cache under most occasions, and profiling startup times keeping it.

+    - Followup thought: I could get image stats without copying / resizing.
+If I can get this to be quick, this might be worth it on its own for sizes, and maybe even thumbhash placeholders.

 5. **thumbhash profile and frontend integration** --- Investigating `thumbhash` time requirements on page loads, especially on mobile.
 Checking out both blocking and defer options.
 The, integrating the scripts into my site.

 6. **thumbhash backend integration** --- Adding `thumbhash` generation into the build pipeline, either inside, alongside, or separate to the eleventy-img pipeline.

+    - Followup thought: These could be cached, which would make lookups much faster if I'm doing it for hundreds of images.

 7. **potential v1&rarr;v2 migration** --- To fix this for all old posts would require changing over the layouts.
 This probably wouldn't be too bad, though I might run into tough decisions where I have a full-page v1 grid I want to keep, but I can't do it unless I backport all the above fixes to the v1 styles, which would run me back into the layout issues^[Extensive struggles documented in [image layout test page](/garage/image-layout-test-page/)] and the eleventy-img inability to choose a height export.
 I'd need to either keep v1 and load big images w/ layout shifts, abandon v1, struggle more with the layout, patch eleventy-img, or some combination.